md-ansari-rushaan/Hexagon-2/README.md

-# Hexagon-2
+# Hexagon
-This is levelated stage of previous hexagon.
+This is a game which is maded by me not to any one